1. Tunnels and Mounds

 Because they don't fully develop eyesight, they are colorblind and can only see very small amounts of light and movement.

-Moles rely heavily on their sense of smell and their whiskers as other sensory tools to find food, while voles use their small bodies and sharp claws to help them navigate through the underground tunnels.
+Moles rely heavily on their sense of smell and their fur and whiskers as other sensory tools to find food, while voles use their small bodies and sharp claws to help them navigate through the underground tunnels.